677 - Clay Allison - live

 Do you think of all the fucking shit this dude went through?
 A bag of grain killed him?

-The grain of the lovely bad man.
+The greater the rubber bad

-And then cut to him as a little boy.
-His dad takes his last breath.
+And then, cut to him as a little boy.
+His dad takes his last breath

 And Clay goes, I hate you, Grain.